 • mixed and proteinuric form- the prognosis is unfavorable.

-Is an immune-inflammatory kidney disease.
-It mainly affects the renal glomeruli.
-To a lesser extent, the process involves interstitial tissue and kidney tubules.
-Glomerulonephritis occurs as an independent disease or develops in some systemic pathologies.
+is a kidney disease of an immunoinflammatory nature.
+It primarily affects the glomeruli.
+To a lesser extent, interstitial tissue and renal tubules are involved in the process.
+Glomerulonephritis occurs as an independent disease or develops in certain systemic pathologies.
 The clinical picture consists of urinary, edematous and hypertensive syndromes.
-The data of urine analyzes, samples of Zimnitsky and Reberg, ultrasound of the kidneys and USDG of the renal vessels are of diagnostic value.
-Treatment includes drugs to correct the immune system, anti-inflammatory and symptomatic drugs.
+Data from urine tests, Zimnitsky and Reberg tests, ultrasound of the kidneys and ultrasound of the renal vessels are of diagnostic value.
+Treatment includes drugs to correct immunity, anti-inflammatory and symptomatic drugs.

 General information

-- kidney damage of an immune-inflammatory nature.
-In most cases, the development of glomerulonephritis is due to an excessive immune response of the body to antigens of an infectious nature.
-There is also an autoimmune form of glomeruloronephritis, in which kidney damage occurs as a result of the destructive effects of autoantibodies (antibodies against the cells of one's own body).
+– kidney damage of an immuno-inflammatory nature.
+In most cases, the development of glomerulonephritis is caused by an excessive immune reaction of the body to antigens of an infectious nature.
+There is also an autoimmune form of glomeruloronephritis, in which kidney damage occurs as a result of the destructive effects of autoantibodies (antibodies to the body's own cells).

-Glomerulonephritis ranks second among acquired kidney disease in children after urinary tract infections.
-According to the statistics of modern urology, pathology is the most common cause of early disability in patients due to the development of chronic renal failure.
-The development of acute glomerulonephritis is possible at any age, but, as a rule, the disease occurs in patients under the age of 40.
+Glomerulonephritis ranks second among acquired kidney diseases in children after urinary tract infections.
+According to statistics from modern urology, pathology is the most common cause of early disability in patients due to the development of chronic renal failure.
+The development of acute glomerulonephritis is possible at any age, but, as a rule, the disease occurs in patients under the age of 40 years.

 The cause of the disease is usually an acute or chronic streptococcal infection (tonsillitis, pneumonia, tonsillitis, scarlet fever, streptoderma).
 The disease can develop as a consequence of measles, chickenpox or ARVI.
-The likelihood of pathology increases with prolonged exposure to cold in conditions of high humidity ("trench" nephritis), since the combination of these external factors alters the course of immunological reactions and causes impaired blood supply to the kidneys.
+The likelihood of pathology occurring increases with prolonged exposure to cold conditions and high humidity (“trench nephritis”), since the combination of these external factors changes the course of immunological reactions and causes disruption of the blood supply to the kidneys.

-There is evidence that glomerulonephritis is associated with diseases caused by certain viruses, Toxoplasma gondii, Neisseria meningitidis, Streptococcus pneumoniae, and Staphylococcus aureus.
-In the overwhelming majority of cases, kidney damage develops 1-3 weeks after streptococcal infection, and the research results most often confirm that glomerulonephritis was caused by "nephritogenic" strains of group A b-hemolytic streptococcus.
+There is evidence that glomerulonephritis is associated with diseases caused by certain viruses, Toxoplasma gondii, Neisseria meningitidis, Streptococcus pneumoniae and Staphylococcus aureus.
+In the vast majority of cases, kidney damage develops 1-3 weeks after streptococcal infection, and research results most often confirm that glomerulonephritis was caused by “nephritogenic” strains of group A b-hemolytic streptococcus.

-When an infection occurs in the children's collective caused by nephritogenic strains of streptococcus, symptoms of acute glomerulonephritis are observed in 3-15% of infected children.
-When conducting laboratory studies, changes in urine are detected in 50% of the surrounding children and adults, which indicates a torpid (asymptomatic or low-symptom) course of glomerulonephritis.
+When an infection caused by nephritogenic strains of streptococcus occurs in a children's group, symptoms of acute glomerulonephritis are observed in 3-15% of infected children.
+When conducting laboratory tests, changes in urine are detected in 50% of children and adults surrounding the patient, which indicates a torpid (asymptomatic or low-symptomatic) course of glomerulonephritis.

 After scarlet fever, an acute process develops in 3-5% of children treated at home and in 1% of patients treated in a hospital.
-The development of glomerulonephritis can lead to ARVI in a child who suffers from chronic tonsillitis or is a carrier of cutaneous nephritogenic streptococcus.
+ARVI can lead to the development of glomerulonephritis in a child who suffers from chronic tonsillitis or is a carrier of cutaneous nephritogenic streptococcus.

 Pathogenesis